DAHLIA

 So really, my goal to make good things happen started accomplishing itself because of three things:

 I worked very hard.
-I stayed true to myself - with all of that dirt on my face - despite what anyone said - and there was a lot that was said.
-And because of the power of connection.
+I stayed true to myself — with all of that dirt on my face, despite what anyone said.
+And, yes, there was a lot that was said.
+But I also did that because of the power of connection.

 Which leads me to my two biggest failures.
 And by default, my biggest successes.